Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Notation and preliminaries

-and for $0 \leq l \leq s, 1 \leq p,q\leq \infty$.
-The local estimates may be viewed as a consequence of the assumption of uniform triangulation and of Markov inequality, \cite{Lai2007} p.
-2. Passing from local estimates to global estimates can be done as in \cite{Lai98}.
+for $0 \leq l \leq s, 1 \leq p,q\leq \infty$.
+For $C^1$ finite element spaces the result can be found in \cite{Brenner02}, Theorem 4.5.11.
+For the spline spaces they may be viewed as a consequence of the assumption of uniform triangulation and of Markov inequality, \cite{Lai2007} p.
+2. See also \cite{Bohmer2010}, section 4.2.6.